panzi/punktum/README.md

 This is not (yet?) implemented by Punktum.

-This adds vriable substitution on top, but because it is not integrated in the parser it works differently than one might expect.
+This adds variable substitution on top, but because it is not integrated in the parser it works differently than one might expect.
 It scans all variables that where defined in an environment and recursively resolves any found variable references.
 It also resolves references in variables that where defined outside